The well-timed integration of IT systems leads to significant savings and ensures that the data and processes critical to your business flow smoothly.

 Put simply, the purpose of IT integration is to enable data sharing between different systems.
 Although integration is often needed for solutions between companies and organisations, our experts sometimes see the need for an integration solution in the creation and lifecycle management of a company’s internal systems.

-These are the main benefits of IT integrations:
+These are the six benefits of IT integrations:

 - Combining separate data repositories: transfer of data between different systems to combine data